ABanerjee33/CubeSatADR/README.md

 # Senior Research
-Thanks for reading through this!
+Hello!
 This is my AET senior research project repository.

 # Project Rationale
 Years of space activity have led to the exponential accumulation of more than 500,000 pieces of man-made space debris that orbit the earth at speeds of 17,500 mph.
 This high-speed debris can inflict significant damage upon space infrastructure responsible for GPS, World-Wide communications, and the internet.
 The issue of space debris warrants the development of a CubeSat mission simulation, detailing methods of identifying and capturing simulated space debris in the Low Earth Orbit (LEO) space environment.